 In 2016, Darin Jones exposed illicit activity transpiring within the Federal Bureau of Investigation (“FBI”).
 He disclosed over $40 million worth of cases detailing improper spending.
-The Whistleblower Protection Blog explains how the FBI then fired him from his position as a Supervisory Contract Specialist, a clear retaliatory act against Jones.
+Whistleblower Network News explains how the FBI then fired him from his position as a Supervisory Contract Specialist, a clear retaliatory act against Jones.
 The FBI then rejected Jones’ claims to whistleblower protection on the basis that for whistleblower status to be apply, Jones must have reported criminal activity to the highest-ranking FBI official in his department, as opposed to reporting it to his immediate supervisor as Jones did.
 This is despite the fact that it is common practise to report to immediate FBI supervisors.
 As a consequence, Jones did not receive whistleblower protections.

 The question in the legal case was whether the Constitution’s Fifth Amendment permits the government to prosecute someone who lacks necessary connections to government officials.